h3rald/min/next-release.md

 ### Fixes

+* #140 - It is now possible to invoke symbols on ROOT.
 * #147 - Fixed an error when processing operator output values.
 * Now adding **help.json** to installation folder when installing via nimble.
 * #151 - Added documentation for **integer**.